MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Changelog - Version 0.1.md

 - [ ] Added Discord Rich Presence
 ### Notes
 * King Dedede, Meta Knight, and skin selections are enabled for testing purposes.
 Skins have no difference in-game yet.
-* Main Menu, Scene Select, Sound Test and Config Mode have all options available for testing purposes.
+* Main Menu, Scene Select, Character Select, Sound Test and Config Mode have all options available for testing purposes.
 EX Mode levels can also be selected, but will crash your game.
 * All the enemies in stages other than Green Greens, along with the items newly introduced there, will be static.